19 May What Is a Rhinologist and When to See One?

 Consult With a Rhinologist

 If you or someone you know has been experiencing sinus problems frequently and over-the-counter medicines or repeated oral antibiotics fail to provide relief please consider expert help.
 Get in touch with Dr. Arjuna Kuperan at Houston Advanced Nose & Sinus for a complete checkup and consultation.
-To schedule an appointment with one of our sinus specialists, call us at (713) 791-0700 or click here.
+To schedule an appointment with one of our sinus specialists, contact us here.